judnich/TupleMarkup/EXAMPLES.md

     [ [position] [1 2 3] ]

-Though using `|` as a divider of two parts is common, you can use it as many times as you like, e.g.:
+Keep in mind you can use it as many times as you like, for example:

     [abc|def|ghi]

-which is equivalent to:
+is equivalent to:

     [[abc] [def] [ghi]]